Selling a Business: Everything You Need to Know

 Wait a while, at the very least several months, before you spend any of your profits.
 Draw up a plan that outlines your fiscal goals and also determine any tax penalties that could come from this sudden wealth.
 Talk to a financial advisor to figure out how you should best invest your money and start focusing on the long-term, with goals like getting out of debt or saving for your retirement.

 If you need help selling a business, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.